flazzarotto/npm-simple-publisher/README.md

   ```shell script
   kc-nsp init
   ```
-  You can re-run this command afterwards, but you will need to use the `-f` option to force overwrite of files.
+  You can re-run this command afterwards, but you will need to add the `-f` option to force overwrite of files, or the `-s` to skip existing files.
+Use the `-su` options to only update your package.json (existing scripts / eslint config won't be replaced).
 * Enter prompted values. **~** stands for `null`.
 You can replace vars later in the newly created `config.local.json` with yours:
   ```json